Indigenous Essential Services provides electricity, water and sewerage services to 72 Indigenous communities including major remote towns.

 Rapid development in these regions requires a commitment to working with communities toward sustainable power and water use to meet future needs and aspirations.

-See the map for serviced communities and Territory Growth Towns.
+See the map for serviced communities and remote towns.